 One of the best you can buy is the high-rated Therm-a-Rest Compressible Pillow, Bluebird.
 Well, it is lightweight, compact and soft.
 The pillow measures 16 by 23 inches and expands to full size.
 When packing it, the pillow reduces to a fifth that size.
 Oh, it’s made of machine washable foam.

 Next on camping 101 checklist is the camp kitchen.
 Do you plan to depend entirely on fruits, wild plants, and honey?
 Well, I’m pretty sure you’ll need to cook some.
 So, a kitchen is an unavoidable part of the camping 101 checklist.
 You need to have a small place and a few tools that can form your camping kitchen.
 This includes your rack, pans, the source of fire and the utensils.
+Check out this guide on preparing food for a camping trip.

 Coleman Road Trip Propane Portable Grill LXE is one of the most reliable camping kitchen essentials that you should consider adding to your cart.
 Well, I know you may love to light bonfires, and; I don’t want to discourage you in any way.
 If you want quality food, use the campfire to roast wild roots and game meat but the grill for cooking.